-Mr Chin also serves on the board of M Development Ltd. and Universal Resource and Services Limited, which are listed on the SGX Mainboard.
+Mr Chin also serves on the board of Universal Resource and Services Limited, which is listed on the SGX Mainboard, and Soon Lian Holdings Limited, which is listed on the Catalist.

 Mr Yap was appointed as the Executive Deputy Chairman on 24 January 2014 and Chief Executive Officer for the Group on 2 December 2011.
 He has served as Executive Chairman for the Group between 16 December 2010 to 24 January 2014.
 Mr Yap is also a member of the Audit Committee and Remuneration Committee.
 He is responsible for charting and reviewing our corporate direction and business strategies.